Applicants for admission to the William S. Boyd School of Law must:

 - Individual Background.
 The Committee will consider the applicant’s state of residency, cultural, ethnic, racial, and socioeconomic background and evidence of significant handicaps overcome by the applicant.
 The Committee will also consider any history of criminality or academic and professional misconduct.

 The William S. Boyd School of Law is an institution dedicated to the pursuit of excellence and is committed to a policy of equality of opportunity characterized by diversity of races, cultures, and values.
 The law school adheres to the American Association of Law Schools (AALS) nondiscrimination bylaws and only provides recruitment services to employers whose practices are consistent with an observation of equal opportunity to obtain employment, without discrimination or segregation on the grounds of race, color, religion, national origin, sex, gender (including identity and expression), sexual orientation, age, or disability.

 Check Application Status

-Please note that you will have to answer the security question you set up at the time of your initial login to reset your password.
+If you have forgotten your password or are locked out of the system, contact the Office of Admissions at 702-895-4189.
+You will have to answer the security question you set up at the time of your initial login to reset your password.